-Take Tesla, for example.
-The company processes vast amounts of real-time sensor data from its vehicles, requiring a data lake to store unstructured data like video feeds and telemetry.
+Take Tesla, for example, the company processes vast amounts of real-time sensor data from its vehicles, requiring a data lake to store unstructured data like video feeds and telemetry.
 On the other hand, its financial reports, sales metrics, and supply chain data are structured and neatly stored in a data warehouse for business intelligence.

 Meanwhile, data warehouses provide structured, processed data optimized for quick decision-making.
 Understanding the strengths of data lake vs. data warehouse ensures businesses harness the full potential of their data strategy.